U.S. Measles Outbreaks Are Driven By A Global Surge In The Virus

 "They've had trust issues," he says about high levels of skepticism toward vaccines in Ukraine.
 "Also they've had system breakdowns, vaccine shortages that undermine community confidence toward the health service."

-In addition, fighting between the government and pro-Russia separatists has caused some parts of the country to be cut off from others, disrupting lots of government services including vaccine delivery.
+In addition, fighting between the government and pro-Russia separatists has caused some parts of the country to be cut off from others, disrupting lots of government services, including vaccine delivery.

-In 2016 according to WHO only 42% of kids in Ukraine were vaccinated against measles.
+In 2016, according to the WHO, only 42% of kids in Ukraine were vaccinated against measles.

 "It is not one cause or one determinant that causes low vaccination rates," Nandy says.
 "Each country is different.
-The Philippines and Ukraine are very, very different scenarios and there are very different reasons why kids in these countries are not vaccinated."
+The Philippines and Ukraine are very, very different scenarios, and there are very different reasons why kids in these countries are not vaccinated."

 But Nandy emphasizes that there's a super-effective vaccine to combat this super-spreader virus.
 He says the challenge for global health officials is to understand the complex social, economic and structural reasons that are keeping that vaccine from reaching everyone who needs it.